Lincoln Trial Preview, Tips, Runners & Trends

 3. Alrehb (1:46.41) in 2023

 Looking at the future form, is the winner worth following next time out?
-From the past 20 if you had followed the winner of the Lincoln Trial next time out then you would have backed a total of 0 winners.
-Backing all 18 runners who have been out since to win at SP next time out, would have returned an LSP of -18.00.
-Whilst we wait for the 2026 Lincoln Trial remember you can get daily racing predictions from the expert tipsters on the racing predictions page.
+Over the past 20 renewals, if you had followed the winner of the Lincoln Trial next time out, then you would have backed a total of 0 winners.
+Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of -19.00.
+Remember to use the racing predictions along with the information on this page to find a bet on the 2026 Lincoln Trial.

 What the expert says...

-How good of a trial is this for the Lincoln?
-Between 2009 & 2022 eight of the winners of this race went straight to the Lincoln and their form figures read 30780079 which would suggest not very good!
+How good a trial is this for the Lincoln?
+Between 2009 & 2022, eight of the winners of this race went straight to the Lincoln, and their form figures read 30780079, which would suggest not very good!

 Andy Powell - Horse Racing Betting Expert - OLBG.com